 Ullswater, The Lake District

-The famous poet William Wordsworth referred to Ullswater as the most beautiful of the Lake District lakes.
-It is the second largest lake in the Lake District at 7 miles long and 0.75 miles wide, with a maximum depth of over 60 metres.
+The famous poet William Wordsworth called Ullswater the most beautiful of the Lake District’s lakes.
+It is the second-largest lake in the Lake District, measuring 7 miles long and 0.75 miles wide, with a maximum depth of over 60 metres.
 It’s impressive to see.

 My little one loves camping more than anything, and one of our favourite places to stay in Ullswater is Waterside House Campsite.
 It is in the perfect location at the foot of Barton Fell.
-It has fantastic facilities and offers hardstanding or grass pitches, with many beside the lake.
+It has fantastic facilities and offers hardstanding or grass pitches, many of which are located beside the lake.

 The lake is much quieter than Windermere; with very little boat traffic, it’s easy to get in and out, so it’s great for introducing children to water sports.
 There’s a water sports centre on-site, and pods and tipis are available to hire if glamping is more your thing.